-The Parabola Sketch entity tool provides the ability to create a parabolic curve.
+The Parabola Sketch entity v tool provides the ability to create a parabolic curve.
 The Parabola Sketch entity uses the Parabola PropertyManager.
 The Parabola PropertyManager provides the following selections:

 - Existing Relations.
-The Existing Relations box provides the following options: - Relations.
-Displays the automatic relations inferenced during sketching or created manually with the Add Relations tool.
+The Existing Relations box provides the following option: - Relations.
+Display the automatic relations inferenced during sketching or created manually with the Add Relations tool.
 The callout in the Graphics window is highlighted when you select a relation in the dialog box.
 The Information icon in the Existing Relations box displays the sketch status of the selected sketch entity.
 Example: Under Defined, Fully Defined, etc. - Add Relations.
-Provides the ability to add relations to the selected entity.
-Displays the relations which are possible for the selected entity. - Options.
+Add relations to the selected entity.
+Display the relations which are possible for the selected entity. - Options.
 For construction.
 Not selected by default.
-Converts the selected entity to construction geometry. - Parameters.
-Provides the ability to specify the appropriate combination of parameters to define the parabola if the parabola is not constrained by relations.
-The available selections are Start X Coordinate, Start Y Coordinate, End X Coordinate, End Y Coordinate, Center X Coordinate, Center Y Coordinate, Apex X Coordinate and Apex Y Coordinate.
+Convert the selected entity to construction geometry. - Parameters.
+Specify the appropriate combination of parameters to define the parabola if the parabola is not constrained by relations.
+The available options are: Start X Coordinate, Start Y Coordinate, End X Coordinate, End Y Coordinate, Center X Coordinate, Center Y Coordinate, Apex X Coordinate, and Apex Y Coordinate.